 - Liver and kidney damage

-A dog with Aspirin toxicity needs immediate veterinary attention and should be taken to the vet’s office as soon as possible.
+A dog with aspirin toxicity needs immediate veterinary attention and should be taken to the vet’s office or veterinary emergency hospital as soon as possible.

 Aspirin for Dogs Usage Guidelines

-Human Aspirin tablets are enteric-coated to be extra gentle on human stomachs.
-Enteric-coated medications dissolve slowly in the dog’s stomach and are often ineffective.
-Therefore, it might be better suited to look into chewable tablets featuring acetylsalicylic acid and a dog-friendly flavor.
+Human aspirin tablets have an extra coating, called an enteric coating, to make apsirin extra gentle on human stomachs.
+However, enteric-coated medications dissolve slowly in the dog’s stomach and are often ineffective.

-Before using Aspirin for your dog, you should know that the active ingredient may interact with other medications such as:
+Before using aspirin for your dog, you should know that the active ingredient may interact with other medications, such as those listed below:

 - ACE inhibitors